TFHRCFASTNDElab/CHARISMA/ground-penetrating-radar/Case_study.md

 #### Objectives of the Case Study

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This case study aims to provide a Python-based solution to processing GPR data for rebar identification in concrete bridge decks.
 The case study will give a tutorial with detailed step-by-step on how to use CHARISMA for this task.
-The case study will first demonstrate the use of CHARISMA with GPR data collected in the FHWA NDE Laboratory.
+The case study will first demonstrate the use of CHARISMA with GPR data collected in the Federal Highway Administration (FHWA) Non-Destructive Evaluation (NDE) Laboratory.
 The study will then extend the use of CHARISMA to process GPR data collected in the field, a bridge located in Mississippi.

 ## Chapter 2.
 Setup CHARISMA for GPR Data Analysis